eduuh/dotfiles/README.md

-## Dotfiles by Edwin Muraya
+## Dotfiles by eduuh for 💻

-My personal setup and notes for my development environments.May not be useful to alot of people but you can find something useful if you use vim and colemak keyboard layout.
+My personal configs and notes for most programs is use in my development workflows *and most importantly colemak keybord remaps**.
+I always try to be consistent on my colemak remaping across programs.

-These tend to change reqularly.
-I am always tweaking these, Trying to perfect it to be better as i continual learning.
-I Hope that I do that
+My configs tend to change reqularly.
+I am always tweaking these, Trying to perfect it to be better as i continue to learning new stuff.
+I Hope that what I do. 😍

-### Colemak and Vim
+### Colemak and Vim and friends

  * **h, j, k, l** - colemak h, n, e and i: movement.
  * **k**: next search result.